microsoft/BotFramework-Composer/docs/introduction_to_bfd.md

 ## Bots with character

 Creating grammatically correct, data driven responses that also use a consistent tone and convey a clear brand voice has always been a challenge for bot developers!
-Bot Framework Designer's integrated language generation system allows developers (and the writers who work with them!) to create replies with a great deal of flexibility.
+Bot Framework Designer's integrated language generation system allows developers - and the writers who work with them - to create replies with a great deal of flexibility.

 With LG, previously complex tasks can be quickly achieved:

 * include dynamic tokens in messages
 * generate grammatically correct lists, pronouns, articles
-* provide multiple versions of a given message
-* provide conditional variants of a message
+* provide context-sensitive variation in messages
-* create reusable, composable templates
 * create dynamic card attachments

 ## Unified Toolset